joysmith/Shri-Shankaracharya-Technical-Campus/Teams/README.md

 1. open vscode in above tabs, View -> command pallet -> git clone => paste link here then press ⏎
 1. now add new ch2.txt, and write story in 20 words and save file
-1. make commit "my first step or anything u want to" 1.
+1. make commit "my first step or anything u want to"
+1. click on sync changes, this will open your default browser. login with your credentials

+1.